rackerlabs/support-how-to/content/how-to/cloud-files/using-cdn-edge-purge/index.md

 Sometimes developers want to wipe out their edge content so they can start fresh with updated content once a new release comes out.
-Something to keep in mind is that, in that type of situation, you are probably required to issue a ton of purge requests to refresh all data.
+Something to keep in mind is that, in that type of situation, you might have to issue a ton of purge requests to refresh all data.
-All purge requests are put into one centralized queue, meaning you might be creating an unnecessarily high queue and slowing down the purging process.
+All purge requests are put into one centralized queue, meaning, you might be creating an unnecessarily high queue and slowing down the purging process.
 You should think about versioning your files instead of using identical file names for all your releases.
 This means you can